-The Naval Review is a wholly independent professional journal funded as a charity by members’ subscriptions.
-From its genesis in 1912, The Naval Review’s independence has required a privileged ‘special relationship’ with the Naval Service, hitherto enshrined in Queen’s Regulations, that continues to permit serving personnel to submit articles for publication, direct to the Editor, without prior scrutiny or approval by that individual’s chain of command.
-Additionally, in promoting healthy discourse, contributors are encouraged to challenge accepted norms and offer novel conclusions.
-Accordingly, the views expressed in the journal are wholly those of the individual authors that may well diverge from, and should not be considered as reflecting those of, the Naval Service, the Ministry of Defence, Her Majesty’s Government or any organisation the author might declare association with.
+The views expressed in the journal are wholly those of the individual authors that may well diverge from, and should not be considered as reflecting those of, the Naval Service, the Ministry of Defence, Her Majesty’s Government or any organisation the author might declare association with.

-In order to encourage freedom of discussion and criticism, and ensure that diffidence arising from lack of seniority or inexperience of writing for publication shall not discourage participation in them, original contributions may be anonymous, the identity of the writers being known only to the Editor – unless they themselves elect to append their names or initials.
-However, all should note that identities may be revealed, at the Editor’s discretion, to bona-fide historians and researchers either subsequent to the death of an author, if an author specifically permits such identification or after the elapse of 30 years from the time of first publication of their article.
+In order to encourage freedom of discussion and criticism, and ensure that diffidence arising from lack of seniority or inexperience of writing for this publication shall not discourage participation, original contributions may be anonymous or under a nom de plume – the identity of such writers being known only to the Editor.
+However, all identities may be revealed, at the Editor’s discretion, to bona-fide historians and researchers either subsequent to the death of an author, if an author specifically permits such identification, or after the elapse of 30 years from the time of first publication of their article.

-The Naval Review is issued quarterly, only sufficient copies being printed for circulation to members – an electronic, fully researchable, version will be added to The Naval Review on-line archive.
-A guide to writing for The Naval Review will be periodically published separately in the journal and posted on the Review’s web-site.
+The Naval Review journal is issued quarterly with only sufficient copies being printed for circulation to members – an electronic, fully researchable, version will be added to The Naval Review on-line archive.
+A guide to writing for The Naval Review will be periodically published separately in the journal and posted on the Review’s website.
 Each edition of the journal will promulgate the dates by which articles and correspondence should be submitted in the year ahead.

 Security, Style and Copyright